G-19—Policy on in situ retrofitting of diaphragm meters with an automatic meter reading device and/or replacement register

-Document(s): Electricity and Gas Inspection Regulations, s.
-3(2)
+Document(s): Electricity and Gas Inspection Regulations, subsection 3(2)

-The purpose of this bulletin is to communicate the policy on retrofitting diaphragm gas meters in service with an automatic meter reading device and/or meter register.
+The purpose of this bulletin is to communicate the policy on retrofitting diaphragm gas meters in service with an automatic meter reading (AMR) device and/or replacement register.

-2.2 This bulletin also applies to organizations which were previously accredited to install mechanically coupled AMR devices on diaphragm gas meters in service, if they intend to:
+2.2 This bulletin also applies to organizations which were previously accredited to install mechanically coupled AMR devices on diaphragm gas meters in service and intend to:

 - continue installing more AMR devices of the meter/AMR device model combinations for which they were accredited; or